JuliaLinearAlgebra/LinearMaps.jl/README.md

 *   `FunctionMap`

-    Type for wrapping an arbitrary function that is supposed to implement the matrix vector product as a `LinearMap`.
+    Type for wrapping an arbitrary function that is supposed to implement the matrix-vector product as a `LinearMap`.

 *   `WrappedMap`